alibatti/ATGreen/README.md

 ### example_pipeline
 This directory contains the Jupyter Notebooks required to set up a green accessibility database mimicking the one used for the study.
 The Notebooks should be ran in sequential order and require the installation of the functions contained in the **atgreen** directory.
-For the computation of the street-network distances, we make use of the matrix computation capabilities of [Open Source Routing Machine](https://github.com/Project-OSRM/osrm-backend) with its NodeJS Bindings.
-For a tutorial, please follow the instruction [here](https://gis-ops.com/osrm-nodejs-bindings/).
+For the computation of the street-network distances, we make use of the matrix computation capabilities of <a href="https://github.com/Project-OSRM/osrm-backend">Open Source Routing Machine</a> with its NodeJS Bindings.
+For a tutorial, please follow the instruction <a href="https://gis-ops.com/osrm-nodejs-bindings/">here</a> and paste the file at **resources_computation_distances** in the associated directory.